skrub-data/skrub/doc/skrub_pipeline.rst

 >>> a = skrub.var("a")
 >>> b = skrub.var("b")

-We then apply transformations, which we can finally evaluate, by passing a dictionary mapping input name to values:
+We then apply transformations, composing more complex expressions.

 >>> c = a + b
+>>> c

+Finally, we can evaluate an expression, by passing a dictionary mapping input (variable) names to values:

 >>> c.skb.eval({"a": 10, "b": 6})
 16

-As shown above, the special ``.skb`` attribute allows to interact with the expression object itself, and ``.skb.eval()`` evaluate an expression.
+As shown above, the special ``.skb`` attribute allows to interact with the expression object itself, and :meth:`~Expr.skb.eval()` evaluates an expression.

-Access to any other attribute is simply added as a new operation in the computation
+Access to any other attribute than ``.skb`` is simply added as a new operation in the computation graph:
-graph:

 >>> d = c.capitalize()
 >>> d.skb.eval({"a": "hello, ", "b": "world!"})
 'Hello, world!'

-Finally, we can get an estimator that can be fitted and applied to data.
+Finally, we can get a pipeline that can be fitted and applied to data.

 >>> pipeline = c.skb.get_pipeline()
 >>> pipeline.fit_transform({"a": 10, "b": 7})